naval-group/LOTUSim-Xdyn/doc_user/modeles_efforts_commandes_et_non_commandes.md

     repeated string     setpoint_names         = 2; // Name of the controller inputs (setpoints) which xdyn must supply.
     AngleRepresentation angle_representation   = 3; // Does the controller need to be called with get_commands_quaternion or with get_commands_euler_321?
     bool                has_extra_observations = 4; // If set to true, the controller's get_extra_observations will be called.
+    double              dt                     = 5; // Constant step of the controller.
+Only taken into account if dt>0: if dt==0, the controller is assumed to be a variable step controller and has to give the date at which the solver should call it again in ControllerResponse (next_call >= 0).
 }

 message ControllerRequestQuaternion